iricigor/GetFolderAge/Get-FolderAge.md

 ### -FolderName
 FolderName specifies folder which will be evaluated.
 Parameter accepts multiple values or pipeline input.
-Pipeline input can be obtained for example via Get-ChildItem command.
+Pipeline input can be obtained for example via Get-ChildItem command (see examples).

 ```yaml
 Type: String[]